Banner (Australian rules football): Banner incidents, customs and superstitions

 In Round 1, 2005, Melbourne and Essendon paid tribute to Melbourne's Troy Broadbridge, who was killed in the Boxing Day tsunami with a special banner precession.
 The two cheer squads set their banners up side-by-side in the centre of the wing, and the teams observed a minute silence before breaking through their banners at the same time.

-The joint banner tribute was repeated in 2013, when Collingwood and Port Adelaide ran through a single banner to remember John McCarthy, a former player of both teams who had died the previous October.
+The joint banner tribute was repeated in 2013 when Collingwood and Port Adelaide ran through a single banner to remember John McCarthy, a former player of both teams who had died the previous October.

 In each of the games played in the round following the death of Adelaide Football Club coach Phillip Walsh in July 2015, no banners were used and the club songs weren't played.
 When Adelaide played Port Adelaide in Showdown XXXIX the following week, the two teams both ran through a single large black banner without any advertising logos, with one of Walsh's favourite sayings "Get the job done" written on one side and "Vale Phil Walsh" on the other.
 Walsh had been an assistant coach at Port Adelaide prior to becoming the head coach at Adelaide.

 Some players have superstitions or routines regarding the banner.
 One such superstition is that some players like to be the first one through the banner.
 Even though it is customary for the captain (or milestone player) to lead the team through the banner, it is often the case that the superstitious player walks up to the banner alongside his leading captain, and then reaches out to touch the paper first.

 Other players, notably Matthew Richardson and Brendan Fevola, avoid touching the banner altogether.
-While they will run through it, they will usually trail the pack, and try to avoid any hanging paper.
-Richardson's superstition led to a special banner being made for his 150th game – it had a very large opening in the centre base to allow Richardson to lead his team straight through it.
+While they will run through it, they would usually trail the pack and try to avoid any hanging paper.
+Richardson's superstition led to a special banner being made for his 150th game—it had a very large opening in the centre base to allow Richardson to lead his team straight through it.
 Other routines include always kicking a football at the banner before running through it, or simply running around it or under it instead of through it.